 Colin Dardis is a poet, editor, freelance arts facilitator, creative writing tutor and mental health advocate, based in Belfast, Northern Ireland.
-He is one of Eyewear Publishing's Best New British and Irish Poets 2016, and an ACES '15-16 recipient from Arts Council Northern Ireland.
-A collection with Eyewear is forthcoming in 2018.
+He was one of Eyewear Publishing's Best New British and Irish Poets 2016, and an ACES '15-16 recipient from Arts Council Northern Ireland.
+A collection with Eyewear, the x of y, is forthcoming in 2018.

-Colin is also the founder of Poetry NI and online editor for Lagan Online.
+Colin also co-runs Poetry NI and is the online editor for Lagan Online.
 His work has been published widely throughout Ireland, the UK and USA.

 Known for his devotion to building up and supporting Northern Irish poets, Colin started publishing Speech Therapy Poetry Zine in 2005, and launched the Make Yourself Heard open mic nights in 2006 in the renown Cathedral Quarter of Belfast, at a time when the city had no live poetry scene to speak of outside of the universities, and very few platforms for poets to engage in and showcase their work.